 Our Master Management Agreement with Eurobulk, which we initially entered in 2008, was most recently amended and restated as of January 1, 2014 and its term was extended until January 1, 2019.
 The Master Management Agreement can be terminated by Eurobulk only for cause or under other limited circumstances, such as sale of the Company or Eurobulk or the bankruptcy of either party.
 The Master Management Agreement will automatically be extended after the initial period for an additional five year period unless terminated on or before the 90th day preceding the preceding termination date.
-Pursuant to the Master Management Agreement, each new vessel we acquire in the future will enter into a separate management agreement with Eurobulk with a rate and term coinciding with the rate and remaining term of the Master Management Agreement.
-Under the Master Management Agreement, as amended, we pay Eurobulk as of January 1, 2015 a fixed cost of \$2,000,000 annually, to be adjusted for Greek inflation every January 1st, and a per ship per day cost of 685 Euros (or about \$740 based on \$1.08/Euro exchange rate) adjusted annually for inflation (every January 1st; there was no inflation adjustment on January 1, 2015 and 2016 as the inflation rate was not positive), reflecting a 5% discount if the number of vessels wholly or partially owned by Euroseas and managed by Eurobulk is more than 20, which has been the case since January 1, 2012 when this discount went into effect as the total number of our vessels and the vessels owned by Euromar is greater than 20.
-In absence of this discount, the cost per ship per day is 720 Euros, or about \$792.
+Each new vessel we acquire in the future will enter into a separate management agreement either with Eurobulk with a rate and term coinciding with the rate and remaining term of the Master Management Agreement pursuant to the Master Management Agreement, or, with Eurobulk FE with a rate and term coinciding with the rate and term of the Master Management Agreement.
+During 2016, under the Master Management Agreement, as amended, we paid Eurobulk a fixed cost of \$2,000,000 annually, which is adjusted for Greek inflation every January 1st, and a per ship per day cost of 685 Euros (or about \$726 based on \$1.06/Euro exchange rate) also adjusted annually for inflation every January 1st (there was no inflation adjustment on January 1, 2016 or January 1, 2017 as the inflation rate was not positive), reflecting a 5% discount if the number of vessels wholly or partially owned by Euroseas and managed by Eurobulk is more than 20, which has been the case since January 1, 2012 as the total number of vessels owned by us and the vessels owned by Euromar (and thus, partly owned by us) has been greater than 20.
+In absence of this discount, the cost per ship per day is 720 Euros, or about \$763.
 This cost is reduced by half (342.5 Euros per vessel per day, or 360 Euros per vessel per day as appropriate) for any vessels that are laid up.
 Vessels under construction start paying the daily management fee after steel cutting.
-Eurobulk has received fees for management and executive compensation expenses of \$6,791,024, \$6,894,559 and \$6,151,335 during 2013, 2014 and 2015, respectively.
+Eurobulk has received fees for management and executive compensation expenses of \$6,894,559, \$6,151,335 and \$5,179,596 during, 2014, 2015, and 2016 respectively.

-As of January 1, 2016, the management of the newly delivered vessel, M/V "Xenia" is performed by Eurobulk FE, a corporation controlled by members of the Pittas family.
+As of its delivery on February 25, 2016, the management of the newly delivered vessel, M/V "Xenia" is performed by Eurobulk FE, a corporation controlled by members of the Pittas family.
+The same stands for the vessel M/V "Alexandros P" delivered to the Company on January 16, 2017.

 We receive chartering and sale and purchase services from Eurochart, an affiliate, and pay a commission of 1.25% on charter revenue and 1% on vessel sale price.
 We pay additional commissions to major charterers and their brokers as well that usually range from 3.75% to 5.00%.
-During 2015, Eurochart has received chartering and vessel sale commissions of \$552,814.
+During 2016, Eurochart has received chartering and vessel sale commissions of \$428,602 from us and vessel purchase commissions of \$243,500 from the sellers of the vessels we acquired.
 Eurochart also receives 1% commission of the acquisition price from the seller of the vessel for the vessels we acquire.